 If you find yourself not planning out/playing Christmas music while all of the other worship leaders you know are...then you may be behind.
 Be in the loop with other worship leaders.
 Try joining a Facebook group such as the Worship Leaders Collective so you can see what others are doing.

 When we say listen to your heart...please don't think of that one-hit-wonder by Roxette.
 We're talking about using your intuition and your gut feeling.
 You obviously are a capable person if you are successfully leading a congregation on a regular basis.
 You know your church's traditions and what your people and community likes.
 If you don't...just ask.
 Don't over-complicate this and make it into more than it is.

-If there ever was a year you could introduce Christmas music early, it would be this year.
+If you're worried it's "too early" to start singing Christmas music, there's no end of excuses to start now.
 If you typically introduce Christmas music in the second week of December, try the first week.
 You could even introduce one song in your set the last week of November!

 We'll say this much... if you decided to start incorporating Christmas music now, nobody would be upset!